jrehor/kcc/README.md

 ### right to left and back again

-It could not escape your attention that the notation for indexing vectors and calling functions is identical:
+It could not possibly escape your attention that the syntax for indexing vectors and calling functions is the same:

 ```q
  f:{x+x}      /some function